An-u-rag/model-blockchain/README.md

     .bChain.DisplayBlockchain() - Prints out the Blockchain on that node.<br />

-Now, we can test out some cases witht he above information.<br />
+Now, we can test out some cases with the above information.<br />
 Considering all default values already provided, we can make 3 cases mainly for testing security.<br />

 Case 1 : When three transactions to the nodes are sent and none of them are intercepted.
 The below should be the method calls from line 60 to 70 in "main.cpp".<br />